What is a Mechanical Engineering Technician?

 - Engineering Drawings Checker

 There were about 46,100 jobs for Mechanical Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 2,300 new jobs for Mechanical Engineering Technician by 2026.
-The BLS estimates 4,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.

 The states with the most job growth for Mechanical Engineering Technician are Utah, Connecticut, and Florida.
 Watch out if you plan on working in Vermont, Maine, or Hawaii.
 These states have the worst job growth for this type of profession.